techvfxking/techvfxking/README.md

 - 👀 I’m interested in Desktop and Web Application develoment
 - 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on Open Source Projects
-- 📫 How to reach me ... [https://www.linkedin.com/in/biplab-sharma-techvfxking](My LinkedIn profile.)
+- 📫 How to reach me ...
+Open [My LinkedIn profile](https://www.linkedin.com/in/biplab-sharma-techvfxking/) to view it in the browser

 <!---
 techvfxking/techvfxking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.